kondurupallavi/Design-and-Simulation-of-a-Booth-Multiplier-Using-Verilog-and-Cadence-nclaunch/README.md

 ## Results
 Successfully designed and simulated a Booth Multiplier in Verilog.
 Performed signed multiplication efficiently.
-Verified correctness using Cadence nclaunch.
+Verified correctness using Cadence nclaunch..